 An increase in the number of births does not necessarily lead to an increase in TFR.
 Whether TFR will increase depends not only on the number of births (numerator), but also on the number of women in the childbearing age groups (denominator).
 Thus, even if there are more births, TFR may not increase if there are also more women in the childbearing age groups.

-We observed this phenomenon in 2015, where the number of Singapore Citizen births increased to 33,725 (from 33,193 in 2014), yet TFR declined slightly to 1.24 (from 1.25 in 2014).
+We observed this phenomenon in 2015-2017, where the number of Singapore Citizen births were relatively higher than the past decade’s average (for example, there were 32,353 births in 20171 and 33,167 births in 2016, above the decade’s average of about 32,200), yet TFR declined to 1.20 in 2016 and 1.16 in 2017 (from 1.24 in 2015).
 While there were more babies, the number of women entering the peak child-bearing age groups (25-39 years) had also risen.
 These women were born in the decade starting from 1988, and many of them are children of the Baby Boomer generation.
-The oldest of this cohort was just 27 years old in 2015, and hence may not have started having children yet.
+The oldest of this cohort was just 29 years old in 2017.
+Compared to earlier cohorts, more of them were not yet married or had not started having children yet.